-4.1 When a serious child safeguarding incident occurs the first step for any organisation is to take appropriate action to ensure the immediate safety of the child/ren or minimise
+4.1 When a serious child safeguarding incident occurs, the first step for any organisation is to take appropriate action to ensure the immediate safety of the child/ren or minimise

-- 4.2 In all circumstances staff should consult with the Safeguarding Lead/Senior Manager within its own organisation and follow internal processes to ensure that: - where a child has died or suffered serious harm, the organisation will make a referral to the Local Authority - the organisation must complete the Serious Child Safeguarding Incident Form and forward to Safeguarding Partnership Business Unit DSP@darlington.gov.uk which will then immediately forward the notification to the Director of Children and Adult Services.
+- 4.2 In all circumstances staff should consult with the Safeguarding Lead/Senior Manager within its own organisation and follow internal processes to ensure that: - where a child has died or suffered serious harm, the organisation will make a referral to the Local Authority; - the organisation must complete the Serious Child Safeguarding Incident Form and forward to Safeguarding Partnership Business Unit DSP@darlington.gov.uk who will then immediately forward the notification to the Director of Children and Adult Services.

-It is the responsibility of others who have functions relating to children to inform Local Authority of any incident which they think reaches the criteria for a serious child safeguarding incident notification (as outlined in paragraph 2).
-The Local Authority is required to inform the Statutory Safeguarding Partners of the serious child safeguarding incident and it will be determined whether the case reaches the threshold for a referral to the Child Safeguarding Practice Review Panel and whether a local or national Child Safeguarding Practice Review is required.
+It is the responsibility of others who have functions relating to children to inform the Local Authority of any incident which they think reaches the criteria for a serious child safeguarding incident notification (as outlined in paragraph 2).
+The Local Authority is required to inform the Statutory Safeguarding Partners of the serious child safeguarding incident and it will be determined whether the case reaches the threshold for a referral to the Child Safeguarding Practice Review Panel.